yoyedmundyoy/gx-companion/README.md

 - Set up Trulens to be able to measure and optimize our application
 - Set up historical capability to allow for smoother conversational abilities

+Disclaimer: This is not affliated or developed by GX Bank Berhad, this is solely personal project